zkemail/email-tx-builder/packages/contracts/test/fixtures/README.md

 Each subdirectory represents a test case with:
-- `email.eml`: The original email file
+- `raw.eml`: The original email file
-- `input.json`: Generated input from the email
+- `EmailAuthMsg.json`: proof generated from the raw email file that can be verified in solidity contracts
-- `public.json`: Public inputs for the proof
-- `proof.json`: The actual proof data

-## Note

-Only `proof.json` and `public.json` are needed for the final verification of the proof.
-The `email.eml` and `input.json` files are provided just for reference and to understand the context of the test case.

-## Usage
+For convenience, there is also an `EmailAuthMsgFixtures.sol` file that wraps all the cases in a Solidity library.
+This library provides functions to retrieve the `EmailAuthMsg` for each test case:

+- `getCase1()`: Sign Hash with a specific hash value
+- `getCase2()`: Sign Hash with a different hash value
+- `getCase3()`: Send ETH Transaction
+- `getCase4()`: Accept Guardian Request

+You can use these functions to easily access the test cases in your Solidity tests.